-Also, ask to see the title of the car, and look for “salvage,” “rebuilt,” or “flood” written on it.
-The exact terminology and the color of these special titles varies by state, but they all indicate one important thing for you: be cautious — the vehicle has a checkered past that might pose a safety or financial risk.
+Also, ask to see the title of the car and look for “salvage,” “rebuilt,” or “flood” written on it.
+The exact terminology and the color of these special titles vary by state, but they all indicate one important thing for you: be cautious — the vehicle has a checkered past that might pose a safety or financial risk.

 5. Get an Inspection

-Always remember to get an inspection done from an independent mechanic.
-If you buy your car from a dealership it might be “certified pre-owned” or already have an inspection report (from the dealer’s mechanic which might be biased).
+Always remember to get an inspection done by an independent mechanic.
+If you buy your car from a dealership, it might be “certified pre-owned” or already have an inspection report (from the dealer’s mechanic, which might be biased).

 All Avis Certified vehicles selected for Avis Certification must pass a multi-point inspection process completed by certified mechanics, including ASE-Certified and ASE Master Technicians.
-This is exactly the type of inspection you want before you purchased a used car.
-I share some my car buying tips on their site you can check out here.
+This is exactly the type of inspection you want before you purchase a used car.
+I share some of my car-buying tips on their site so you can check them out there.

 Buying a used car is the best option in many cases, but it’s not the only choice.
 Here are the benefits and disadvantages that you can expect when buying a new car versus a reliable used car.

-- Previous owner absorbed the depreciation: The car’s original owner took the biggest hit on depreciation so that you don’t have to.
+- Previous Owner Absorbed the Depreciation: The car’s original owner took the biggest hit on depreciation so you don’t have to.
 Even a used car that’s just a few months old gives you a nearly brand-new car without losing a chunk of its value right away.

 For example, if you buy a $20,000 used car instead of a $32,000 new car but keep all of the other loan details the same ($5,000 down payment, 4.5% APR, five-year loan term), your monthly payment will be almost $230 less.